Ask a doctor about a prescription for ORAMORPH 20 mg/ml ORAL SOLUTION

 Consult your doctor or pharmacist before starting to take Oramorph:

-Consult your doctor, pharmacist, or nurse if you experience any of the following symptoms while taking this medicine:
+Consult your doctor, pharmacist, or nurse if you experience any of the following symptoms while taking this medication:

 Tolerance, dependence, and addiction

 The risk of dependence or addiction varies from person to person.
-You may have a higher risk of dependence or addiction to Oramorph if:
+You may be at greater risk of dependence or addiction to Oramorph if:

 If you notice any of the following symptoms while taking Oramorph, it could be a sign of dependence or addiction: